-The first example will take on a tour of British Isles and it will make you fall in love with vintage typography.
+The first example will take on a tour of the British Isles and it will make you fall in love with vintage type.
 Even the way this artwork is presented is unique and elegant.

-One L of a letter is a great source of inspiration in regards to vintage typography projects.
-This letter design is unique and creative and it presents a really nice way of designing different elements.
+One L of a letter is a great source of inspiration with this creative work.
+The letter design is unique and creative and it presents a really nice way of designing different elements.

-Let’s continue the series of vintage typography projects with a really nice set of matchbox designs.
-There are more examples in this link, all of which look great.
+Let’s continue with a really nice set of matchbox designs.
+This has a classic look and the fonts used are similar to our modern web safe fonts.
+There are more examples in this post, all of which look great.

-If you’re up for more vintage typography examples here’s another good source of inspiration.
+If you’re up for more great examples of vintage, old-world typography, here’s another good source of inspiration.
 This poster has a dark layout and light gray and textured typography.
 The poster also has a vintage frame integrated into its design.

 This is a vintage Italian poster that integrated simple typography with a cool shape.
 The poster has a dark background and the rest of the graphic elements use a similar color palette.